 Many congratulations to my daughter for winning her County Schools Cross-Country Championship for 2017 and being awarded this medal.
 Over the years since she began running competitively we've been up and down the country taking her to races, and have experienced the full gamut of mud, rain, ice and snow that is part of the British cross-country tradition.
 Some of the races at the regional and national level attract thousands of competitors and are truly huge events.
 It's inspiring (and humbling!) watching the competitors at these races, and I also greatly admire the volunteer organisers and trainers who make this possible - so thank you very much to any of you who might be reading this!

-DavidGibbinsAuthor - one month ago
+DavidGibbinsAuthor - 3 months ago

 I'm delighted to say that the French hardback and ebook editions of my latest novel TESTAMENT are published today.
 Here's the link to Amazon Fr: